microsoft/nni/docs/en_US/reference/experiment_config.rst

 default: ``"."``

-All files in this directory will be sent to training machine, unless there is a ``.nniignore`` file [TODO: nniignore doc]
+All files in this directory will be sent to training machine, unless there is a `.nniignore file <../Tutorial/QuickStart.rst#nniignore>`__.

 trial concurrency